Honda Recalls 1.1 Million Vehicles After Air Bag Injures Driver

 According to The Associated Press, the NHTSA said in a statement Tuesday it believes the problem has been isolated and that only Honda used the dangerous Takata inflator that was made at the factory in Mexico.
 The regulatory agency, which still has an open investigation into the defective Takata product, also said not every car that had replacement inflators installed is at risk because the parts came from other manufacturers, according to the AP.

 Honda said replacement parts from suppliers other than Takata are available to start recall repairs.
-The company also said it would provide rental cars to owners for free while they get their car fixed, or wait for a replacement part.
+The company also said it would provide rental cars to owners for free while they get their car fixed or wait for a replacement part.